biolab/orange2/orange/doc/Orange/rst/Orange.data.domain.rst

      >>> print data2[55]
      ['1', '2', '4', '0'], {"c":'1', "d":'1', "f":'2', "X":'?'}

-fter conversion, the three attributes are moved to meta attributes and the new attribute appears as unknown.
+After conversion, the three attributes are moved to meta attributes and the new attribute appears as unknown.

 .. class:: Domain